 The Shanghai-enriched Rover 75-based Roewe 750 had rather a lot of British input into it.
 That’s because it was developed by a number of ex-MG Rover Engineers in the UK.

 However, it was also based on an ill-fated plan to facelift the Rover 75 in 2006 – it’s a shame we never had a chance to buy it in Britain…

 Roewe 750: Not-so faux Rover

 Throughout 2003 and 2004, MG Rover appeared to be going through its own private hell – with a falling market share, much negative publicity surrounding the ‘Phoenix Four’ and a model range perceived as ageing by the motoring press.
-However, despite what appeared to be an impending doomsday scenario to outsiders, MG Rover executives continued to work furiously towards its desire to hook up with a player in the Chinese market.
+However, despite what appeared to be an impending doomsday scenario to outsiders, MG Rover executives continued to work furiously towards the company’s objective of finding a Chinese OEM partner.